DataDog/datadog-api-client-typescript/MIGRATION.md

 ```

 All of the clients directly depend on the `@datadog/datadog-api-client` package for core components such as `Configuration` object.
-You can manually install it using:
+You can manually install the client using:

 ```bash
 npm install @datadog/datadog-api-client@^2.0.0-beta.1